nj7782/amfoss-tasks/Task 3/README.md

 *The D*

-Take a variable l which is (n-1)/2 times the number of lines then i wrote some code to increment and decrement respectively
+first I have taken a variable l which is (n-1)/2 times the number of lines then increment and decrement them and reverse the code